ArdaYilmazlar/C-Sudoku/README.md

 # C-Sudoku
-Sudoku creator/player written in C, works on only windows due to differences between linux
+Sudoku creator/player written in C, works on only windows due to differences between the ways of windows and linux handling command line.